SidAsif/Calculator/README.md

-# Responsive Calculator
+# Calculator

 ## Overview

-This project is a simple, responsive calculator web application that supports basic arithmetic operations.
-The calculator is designed to work seamlessly across various screen sizes, from mobile devices to desktop screens.
+This project is a simple,  calculator web application that supports basic arithmetic operations.
 It includes a dark mode toggle for better accessibility and user experience.

 ## Features